 The theory driving KPP is Adventure-Based Learning and Cognitive Behaviour Therapy.
 Participants will be increasingly exposed to a controlled level of challenges and guided by program mentors to learn and practice a range of social and personal development skills.

-With the support of the Kokoda Youth Foundation, participants will be mentored in the skills needed for work place preparedness.
+With the support of the Kokoda Youth Foundation, participants will be mentored in the skills needed for workplace rediness.
 Once they have completed the physical phase of the program, participants will have opportunities to connect with the KYF’s business partners and associates who require employees.